HealthOne Blog

 This blog will help you to understand all about Orthotics and how to use them while keeping you pain-free and developing an efficient gait.

-A doctor subtly analyses your gait and then prescribes you to use orthotics.
+A doctor subtly analyzes your gait and then prescribes that you use orthotics.
 However, there are many medical problems where orthotics have the potential to help:

-1. Plantar Fasciitis- inflammation of the fascia tissue present at the sole of the foot.
+1. Plantar Fasciitis- inflammation of the fascia tissue present at the sole.
 This is a painful inflammation, easily perceived by its tendency to cause pain in the morning.

-2. Diabetes- which interferes with the blood circulation and person can lose the sensation in feet, aka diabetic neuropathy, which can cause stress, pressure and later to foot ulcers.
+2. Diabetes- which interferes with the blood circulation and a person can lose the sensation in their feet, aka diabetic neuropathy, which can cause stress, pressure and later lead to foot ulcers.

 3. Metatarsalgia- a foot disorder that affects the ball of the foot.